Anthropology

 SYMBOLOGY:

-Buildings/features: black rectilinear outlines (label features in the map in addition to the legend: Feature 1, possible chimney)
+Buildings: black rectilinear outlines (label features in the map in addition to the legend: Feature 1, possible chimney)

-Site boundary: black polygon with smooth edges
+Site boundary: Brown polygon with smooth edges

 Trash scatter: black polygon with pattern inside